-Frontier Justice is a tribute to Fort Smith, Arkansas, once nicknamed Hell on the Border and its colorful history as a gateway to the west.
-When established in 1817 whiskey was cheaper than milk, coffee or tea and consumed accordingly.
+Frontier Justice is a tribute to Fort Smith, Arkansas, once infamously dubbed Hell on the Border and its colorful history as a gateway to the west.
+Established in 1817 Fort Smith quickly earned a reputation as a rough-and-tumble frontier town.
+In those early days, whiskey flowed freely, cheaper than milk, coffee, or tea, and consumed in generous measure by its hardy inhabitants.

 Present-Day Frontier Justice